MikkoVasankari/mankka/README.md

   ```
   git clone https://github.com/MikkoVasankari/mankka.git
   ```
-  Navigate to cloned repo and run go build or installation script suitable for you
+  Navigate to cloned repo and run go build or installation script suitable for you from /install/ directory

   ```
   go build